PaulinaCzarnota/Introduction-to-Artificial-Intelligence-Labs-2024-25/README.md

-This repository contains a collection of labs from the Introduction to Artificial Intelligence course, completed during the third year of the Computer Science program at TU Dublin.
+This repository contains a collection of labs from the Introduction to Artificial Intelligence module, completed during the third year of the Computer Science program at TU Dublin.

 # Lab Summaries